Doug Ford’s PC Party wins snap Ontario election, securing third majority

 While the other parties tried to reframe the election around issues such as health care, education and questionable deals, such as the Ontario Place redevelopment, those issues failed to sufficiently move the needle with voters amid U.S. President Donald Trump’s tariff threats.

+She vowed at thew same time to continue to hold the government to account.

+Crombie’s gain came in part at Stiles’ expense.
+The Liberals chipped away three seats from their NDP rivals.

-Toward the end of the election, NDP Leader Marit Stiles and Liberal Leader Bonnie Crombie – both leading their parties into an election for the first time – increasingly turned their firepower on one another as they failed to close the gap with Ford.
+Toward the end of the election, Stiles and Crombie – both leading their parties into an election for the first time – increasingly turned their firepower on one another as they failed to close the gap with Ford.
 During a televised debate, Crombie appealed to NDP voters to back her, saying Stiles believes that “money grows on trees.”

 For her part, Stiles told past Liberal voters that they should turn to her, accusing Crombie of taking questionable contributions from wealthy donors.
 Crombie maintained that none of the contributions she accepted broke any rules.